by Texas Homesteader ~

 - Kathryn said: If you want to keep mints in their flower beds, you need a garden fence with deep runners around them.
 Dig a trench around the mint and either (1) fill with cement or (2) fill with bricks/gravel and line with plastic garden liner.
 I cannot say how deep, because i don’t know what mint you have got there.
 They send out underground runners, so even this is no guarantee.

 - Jerry said: Are we talking mint here?
 NO WAY!!!…Roundup is the only deterrent and it doesn’t always work.
 Might try gasoline and a match!!!
 Around here it’s more robust than crabgrass…

 We decided to buy a 36-inch galvanized fire ring that was 18 inches deep, we buried all but about 3 inches of its depth.

 I’ve heard that if you give overly robust plants less desirable soil they’ll still grow of course but reduce the vigor.
 So I didn’t amend the soil at all.

-Then I replanted a few of the reserved sprigs and waited…
+Then I replanted a few of the mint sprigs and waited…

 Soon the mint plants filled in completely within this ring.
 I think it adds visual interest to the bed.

-The mint obviously grows effortlessly, blooms prolifically for the pollinators and looks just lovely!
-(And now, it’s properly contained too)
+The mint obviously grows effortlessly, blooms prolifically for the pollinators and looks just lovely.

 My Favorite Garden Hacks